vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    - Instructs the Docker engine to use port `3001` and map that to the internal container port `3001`.

-   - Creates a container from the specified image, by its tag, such as content-api.
+   - Creates a container from the specified image, by its tag, such as `content-api`.

    ```bash
    docker container run --name api --net fabmedical -p 3001:3001 content-api